 Most SMEs will have some kind of investment in their business in order to establish, operate and grow.
-Traditionally, finance was obtained either in the form of a Bank loan or investment from other parties.
-These types of finance almost always compound cash flow issues along the way as the business tries to keep up with debt repayments or growth commitments.
+Traditionally, finance was obtained either in the form of a bank loan or investment from other parties.
+These types of finance almost always compound cashflow issues along the way as the business tries to keep up with debt repayments or growth commitments.

 A traditional bank loan usually means that the business is stuck in a cycle of servicing a debt (possibly with a high interest rate and long-term commitment).
 But also as is often the case, personal assets are used as collateral.
 This adds another level of risk for the business owner and their family.
-And more importantly, bank loans are increasingly difficult to secure for SMEs, particularly if their business looks less viable on paper due to fluctuating cashflow.
+More importantly, bank loans are increasingly difficult to secure for SMEs, particularly if their business looks less viable on paper due to fluctuating cashflow.
 Our recent post on this topic examines this issue in more detail.

 Alternately, investor or equity finance (where an investment is made in the business in return for a shareholding or board position) has other issues to consider.
 While this type of finance on the whole is invested without the need for security, the investor (or venture capitalist) will be looking for high returns and have some say in the decisions and future of the business.